 Massachusetts is a “no-fault” state, which means that if you are involved in a car crash, you notify your insurance company first for reimbursement for medical bills and lost income.

 Only in certain severe cases will you include the at-fault party’s insurance company.
 In these situations, the injuries are serious and often cause long-term damage.
-Victims must meet a “serious injury” threshold or “lawsuit threshold” before they can involve another insurance company or the court system.
+Claim holders must meet a “serious injury” threshold or “lawsuit threshold” before they can involve another insurance company or the court system.

 PIP Coverage in Massachusetts